 Simply turn it off.

 You don't have to roll code back to un-do a feature release—anyone can instantly turn off any feature at any time.
-This is widely used to mitigate the risks involved in feature releases.
+Utilizing feature flags as a kill switch is a common method of mitigating the risks involved in feature releases.
 With the kill switch, even product and marketing teams can participate in feature testing and releases without relying heavily on engineering support.
 Whether you're testing in production, doing a canary launch, or ready to sunset a feature—get sleep at night knowing it's as easy as hitting the switch.Read Related Article

 Maintain stability through change.

 Making structural changes to your system, whether migrating to a new database or updating systems, can be risky.
 Operations teams use feature management to maintain stability while undergoing these processes.
 With feature flags in place throughout their system, they will put their application into maintenance mode and make necessary system updates.
 Often teams will then use a percentage rollout to validate the new system.
-And of course, any changes can instantly be reversed using the kill switch.Read Related Article
+And of course, any changes can instantly be reversed using feature flags as a kill switch.Read Related Article

 Real-time visibility and accountability.